ebursztein/sitefab/documentation/plugins.md

 [Core]
 Name = Copy directories
 Module = copy_dir
+Version = 1
 Dependencies = module_x

 [Documentation]
 Filename = README.md
 Description = Copy a set of directory from one place to another.

+[Configuration]
+Filename = config.yaml
 ```

-A few notes:
+Where
+- The *Name* and *Description* are used to inform the users what the plugin do.
+Those information are returned by the site.get_plugin_info() method.
 - The *Module* variable must be exactly the name of the python file that contains the code with the *.py* removed.
+- *Version* allows to track change and when to notify the users when a plugin was changed.
 - *Dependencies* is optional and is used to ensure that plugins are executed in the proper order and the needed one are activated.
 Not the ordering working for plugins of the same classes.
 Activation check works accross all class of plugins.
-- The *Name* and *Description* are used to inform the users what the plugin do.
-Those information are returned by the site.get_plugin_info() method.
 - The type of plugin **is not** defined in the description.
 It is defined by the class the plugin inherit from.
-- The *Documentation* file is mostly always named README.md so it show-up automatically on github but you can use any other filename if you want.
+- The *Documentation* file prefered name is README.md so it show-up automatically on github.
+However you can use another filename if you want.
-To know what to include in the documentation file refers to the [documentation](#documentation)section below.
+To know what to include in the documentation file refers to the [documentation](#Documentation) section below.
+- The *configuration* file is used to provide the default configuration for the various plugin option.
+See the [configuration](#Configuration) section below.

 ### plugin code